October surprise: 20th century

 In the weeks leading up to the 1920 presidential election, rumors circulated that Warren G. Harding was of African-American descent.
-Harding's campaign feared that the rumor would affect his popularity amongst white southerners and so his campaign made it a point to prove Harding's whiteness.
+Harding's campaign feared that the rumor would affect his popularity amongst white southerners and sought to prove Harding's whiteness.
+Harding later won the election.

 Less than a month before the 1940 presidential election, President Roosevelt's press secretary Stephen Early kneed a black police officer in the groin outside Madison Square Garden.
 Roosevelt had already been facing skepticism from black voters because of his failure to desegregate the military.
 Roosevelt responded days before the election by appointing the nation's first black general, Benjamin O. Davis Sr., and announcing the creation of the Tuskegee Airmen.
+He later won the election.

 The Suez Crisis and Hungarian Revolution have both been described as October surprises during the 1956 presidential election.
+Republican Dwight D. Eisenhower was reelected in the 1956 presidential election.

 On October 7, 1964, just under a month before the 1964 presidential election, one of President Johnson's top aides, Walter Jenkins, was arrested for disorderly conduct with another man (homosexual activity) at the Washington D.C.
 YMCA, a place described by the Toledo Blade as "so notorious a gathering place of homosexuals that the District police had long since staked it out with peepholes for surveillance".
+Johnson later won the election.